2016 Federal Quarterly Estimated Tax Payments

 1. Am I required to make 2015 federal quarterly estimated tax payments?

-The Internal Revenue Service (IRS) requires you to make quarterly estimated tax payments for calendar year 2015 if both of the following apply:
+Generally, the Internal Revenue Service (IRS) requires you to make quarterly estimated tax payments for calendar year 2016 if both of the following apply:

-- you expect to owe at least $1,000 in federal tax for 2015, after subtracting federal tax withholding and credits, and
+- you expect to owe at least $1,000 in federal tax for 2016, after subtracting federal tax withholding and refundable credits, and

-- you expect federal withholding and credits to be less than the smaller of:
+- you expect federal withholding and refundable credits to be less than the smaller of:

 2. How do I calculate the amount of my federal quarterly estimated tax payments?